wangfowen/owenwangdotcom/_posts/2016-07-12-engineers-mindset-for-life.md

 I've been working full time as an engineer for almost a year now, and it's gotten me wondering how that's shaped my own views.

-I've narrowed it down to three major concepts: optimization trade-offs, failure modes, and methodical searching.
+I've narrowed it down to three major concepts: optimization, failure modes, and methodical searching.
 In this post I'll just talk about the first two, as the third is a whole beast of its own.

-###Optimization Trade-offs###
+###Optimization###

 There is never a silver bullet that solves every possible problem.
 Instead you have to choose which problems are the most pressing and optimize for solving just those, while neglecting (or less optimally solving) the others.

-It's impossible to optimize for everything.
 If you want your algorithm to run faster, usually you'll need to use more memory.
-Does your company implement processes that give upper management visibility into what engineers
+If you want to decrease your servers' downtime, you'll need to increase the complexity of your deployment process, which generally increases developer time costs.
+The important thing to know is that it's impossible to optimize for everything.

 Applying that to the real world, time management is a huge one for me.
 I don't have enough waking hours for everything I want to do, so I have to evaluate what